venu-shastri/clean-code-craft/clean-c++.md

 	- Don’t Disable Code with Comments
 		- Adds confusion with no real benefit
 		- Except for the purpose to try out something quickly, don’t use comments to disable code.
 There is a version control system!
 		- If code is no longer used, simply delete it.
 Let it go.
-You have a “time machine” to get it back, if necessary: yo version control system
+You have a “time machine” to get it back, if necessary: use version control system

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3MTY4MTEzMCwxNzc0OTg4MzA4LDEyND
+eyJoaXN0b3J5IjpbMTA3MzI4ODkyNywxNzc0OTg4MzA4LDEyND
 YzODI2MDYsLTE3MDcwNjgyNywtMTE3NDMyNTIxNSwtMTg1NjY1
 NDMwNCwtMjg2NDc2NjU3LDE1NTE0MDUzMzYsMTEyOTE1MDg3Ni
 wxNTgzNDAxNzAxLDEyNjAwMDYwOTYsMTcwNTEzNjU1MCwtMTA0